project8/bulletAnt/Tutorial/README.md

  Navigation bars.
 Located in the lower panel.

 **Exit:**
  Exits the application.
-Note that if you exit without writing, your work is gone forever, so don't do it.
+Note that if you exit without writing, your work is gone forever, and you will need to redo the handscanning for that file.

+**Keybindings:**
+Meant to limit the amount of time you spend moving the mouse.
+Highly recommended.

+ w : Scroll up in spectrogram
+ s : Scroll down
+ a : Scroll left
+ d : Scroll right

+ r : Refresh plot
+ n : Go the the previous spectrogram p : Go the the next spectrogram

+ z : Zoom in
+ c : Zoom out